irworkshop/accountability_datacleaning/R_campfin/mi/contribs/docs/mi_contribs_diary.md

 ```

 Then we can perform some simple comparisons between the queried city and
 the returned city.
-If they are extremelly similar, we can accept those
+If they are extremely similar, we can accept those
 returned locality strings and add them to our list of accepted
 additional localities.